|The Ford typewriter was invented by Eugene A. Ford and

 action type and controlled by a three row, curved keyboard, the Ford also

 had the distinction of being one of the earliest typewriters manufactured

 in lightweight aluminum.
 Also in the offering, was a cast iron version,

 painted black.
-The cast iron Ford was advertised for $75. while the lighter
+The cast iron Ford was advertised for sale at $75. while the lighter

 weight aluminum Ford was $85.